Board of Directors and Advisory Committee

 Additionally, since 1978, Cordelia has participated in many Landmark Education personal development courses in Leadership, Team Building, Project Managment, Communication, and Self-Expression.

-Cordelia is a mother of a daughter and son who were home-born, family-bedded, breastfed and attachment-parented, and who are now bright and capable young adults.
+Cordelia is a mother of a daughter and son who were home-born, family-bedded, breastfed and attachment-parented, and who are now bright and capable young adults and a grandmother to two young girls.
 She is a third generation political activist and community organizer, working for peace and progressive political change and social transformation.

 Debbie Paeff Benton, ICCE, CEHC, CLEC, CD, CNHC, C. RP

-Dr. R. Ndinda Mutua, Dr. PH, Board Member
+Dr. R. Ndinda Mutua Ngewa, Dr. PH, Board Member

-Dr. R. Ndinda Mutua Ngewa, Dr. PH, is a health disparities researcher, and preventive medicine and public health specialist.
-She earned a Bachelors of Arts degree in pre-medicine and Christian leadership (Hope International University), a Masters in Public Health (California State University-Fullerton), and a Doctorate in preventive health and lifestyle medicine (Loma Linda University).
-She is trained as a birth doula to offer labor support to marginalized populations.
-For several years, she has worked with local, national, and international organizations to establish sustainable global partnerships and building resilient healthcare.
+Dr. R. Ndinda Mutua Ngewa, Dr. PH, is a preventive medicine and public health specialist.
 She has expertise in health capacity building, women’s health (with a special interest in maternal and child health, sexual and reproductive health), refugee and immigrant health, social behavioral health, and leadership and governance.
 She is a champion advocate for access to quality and sustainable healthcare for citizens in the developed and developing world.
 An associate of U.S. Doctors for Africa and the United Nation’s affiliate International Association of Applied Psychology, she is an advocate for women’s empowerment through achieving health equity and social justice issues.
-As the third generation of women in her family breaking through barriers for global communities, she is committed to improving health outcomes of under-served communities and continued service focused in the U.S. and in Eastern and Southern Africa.
-She recently served abroad for a year as a global health medical missionary in a rural hospital in Kanye, Botswana leading maternal and child health efforts.
-In her spare time, she is spearheading maternal and child health efforts for East Africa through Ndinda Mutua Women’s Health Consulting Services.
+As the third generation of women in her family breaking through barriers for global communities, she is committed to improving health outcomes of under-served communities and continued service focused in the U.S. and in Eastern Africa.
 She has family roots in Kenya and Nigeria.

 Chibunna E. Nwaobia, PhD-c, RN, MSN